norman-thomas/epson-projector-remote/README.md

 # epson-projector-remote

-A simple EPSON projector remote via RS232 running on a Particle Photon.
+A simple EPSON projector remote via RS232 running on an ESP8266.

 This is not intended to be as exhaustive as openHAB's addon.
 The plan is to have a small feature set of just powering on and off, as (sadly) more than that is not yet supported by Apple's HomeKit.
 This small project is just a relais to use with my [homebridge particle.io plugin](https://github.com/norman-thomas/homebridge-particle-io) so I can turn on my projector via Siri.